cgsmith/camera-pi/README.md

 This repository allows for privacy masks to be enabled and disabled.
 It is intended to be connected to a security system or some system that can provide an "armed" state and an "alarm" state.

+See the [changelog](CHANGELOG.md) if you want to see the differences between versions.
+Production currently just follows `master`.
+It should be switched to tagging when stable.

 ## security-system-check.py Flowchart

 ![img.png](img.png)